 Childhood lead poisoning is the number one environmental disease in children that is entirely preventable.
-According to the Centers for Disease Control and Prevention (CDC), there is no safe blood lead level (BLL) in children.
+According to the CDC, there is no safe blood lead level (BLL) in children.
 Even low levels of lead in the blood have been shown to negatively affect a child's neurological development.
 Damage from lead poisoning can be permanent.
-Lead poisoning is often insidious, developing gradually, to be well established before becoming apparent.
-[22, 23]
+Lead poisoning is often insidious, developing gradually, to be well established before becoming apparent. ^[27, 28]